Dhivakar2819/Pet_Welfare_System/README.md

 # General Information

-1.This project is used to maintain the pets records.
+1. This project is used to maintain the pets records.
-2.In this site,where we can add,delete and update the data's of the admin ,user and pet.
+2. In this site,where we can add,delete and update the data's of the admin ,user and pet.

 # Project Flow